life-at-the-frontier/validation-exercise/private-docs/Frontier + boundary lit notebook.md

 > Gould (2003) and others claim that polarized situations in which two equally sized opponents face each other are even more contentious than circumstances in which a majority defends its space against the in-migration of minorities.
 Here the ambiguity about social rank—that is, who is the dominating group—breeds conflict.

-Second reason is *defended neighbourhoods*:
+Second reason is indeterminate status of neighbours leads to competition:

 > The defended neighborhoods literature further suggests that residents of ethnically homogeneous areas develop exclusive community identities.
 Campbell et al. (2009) note how ethnoracial compositions inform people’s subjective construction of neighborhood boundaries correspondingly.
 Minorities’ in-migration to homogeneous areas contests these subjective boundaries and is consequently met by strong resistance to defend the integrity of the dominant group’s neighborhood community.